 4. The breadth and depth of information you communicate should change depending on the situation.
 You should choose the points from each section that are relevant to your given scenario.

-This is a brief couple of sentences that should orientate yourself and the speaker to the current situation requiring discussion.
+The situation section of SBARR involves a brief couple of sentences that should quickly inform the speaker about the current situation requiring discussion.

-Identify the patient you are calling about (their name, gender, age, date of birth and hospital number)
+Provide the basicdetails of the patient you are calling about (e.g. name, gender, date of birth and hospital number).

 “I’m calling about a patient called Jane Doe (DOB, NHS number), a 62-year-old lady who arrived 15 minutes ago with a suspected stroke, and I’d like you to review the patient.”

 The background section of SBARR involves providing an overview of the patient, including the relevant medical details.

 Relevant medical details include:

 Date of admission

 Relevant past medical and surgical history

 Relevant medications (e.g. warfarin if the patient has presented with a bleed)